Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids: Twists over Lie groupoids

-We shall see later not only that these conditions are necessary, but also that they are sufficient in the sense that any such family of sections determines a unique smooth structure on $\twist$, and with respect to this structure it becomes a Lie twist over $G$ in the sense of Definition~\ref{dfn:Lie twist}. \end{remark}
+We shall see later not only that Conditions~\PropE, \PropB~and~\PropC are necessary, but also that they are sufficient in the sense that any such family of sections determines a unique smooth structure on $\twist$, with respect to which it is a Lie twist over $G$ in the sense of Definition~\ref{dfn:Lie twist}. \end{remark}

 Condition~\PropC\ looks a little unwieldy because the domain $\big\{(\gamma_{1}, \gamma_{2}) \in U_{\alpha_{1}} \fpsr U_{\alpha_{2}} : \gamma_{1}\gamma_{2} \in U_{\alpha}\big\}$ of the map in question is not easily expressed in terms of the sets $U_{\alpha}$; the point is that the inverse image in $G\comp$ of a given subset of $G$ under the multiplication map is hard to picture.
 Importantly, though, since multiplication is continuous on the fibred product $U_{\alpha_{1}} \fpsr U_{\alpha_{2}}$, the domain of the map is an open subset of $U_{\alpha_{1}} \fpsr U_{\alpha_{2}}$ and hence of $G\comp$ (see the proof of Lemma~\ref{lem:PropC matching} below).
 Typically we will be interested in the situation where $\{U_{\alpha}\}_{\alpha \in \mathfrak{A}}$ is a base for the topology on $G$, and in this case the condition can be rephrased more nicely in terms of the $U_{\alpha}$ as follows.